-The General Data Protection Regulation Comes into effect on 25th May 2018.
-It represents a substantial change in how organisations deal with information about you (your Personal Data) and what rights you have in respect of the handling of that Personal Data.
+The General Data Protection Regulation (GDPR) / Data Protection Act 2018 came into effect in 2018.
+It represented a substantial change in how organisations deal with information about you (your Personal Data) and what rights you have in respect of the handling of that Personal Data.

 The Information Commissioner’s Office (the ICO), which is the regulator for Data Protection matters in the UK, has provided an extensive guidance on GDPR on it’s website at https://ico.org.uk/ and in particular the Guide to the General Data Protection Regulation found at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-GDPR provides an easy to navigate guide in respect of your Individual Rights under GDPR.
 Throughout, where we have referred to a specific term which may be found in the guidance we have highlighted it with bold italic.

 For the most part, the Council will continue to use the information it holds on you for the same purpose or purposes it did before the GDPR came into force.
 This is because the vast majority of the Council’s use of data is based on it meeting either a public task (i.e. duty that is entitled to perform by law for the benefit of the public interest, or in exercise of a specific legislative function), otherwise, through a legal obligation on the Council or through a contract we may have with you that requires us to process your Personal Data.
 For example, when collecting information for the provision of one service, the Council may use such information, for example, to check whether any sums are owed in respect of a different service, because both such services are delivered as a public task or are required at law.

 Where we hold information for a purpose which is not based on a Public Task, Legal Obligation or Contract we will generally seek your consent to the use the data for that purpose (note there are a limited number of exceptions to this e.g. Vital Interest – see the ICO Guide).